Start location: Adjacent to Hownam old school (NT 778 191)

-From Hownam go east uphill by the track called The Street, which runs southeast over Windy Law, Craik Moor and Green Knowe (415m) to the Border.
+From Hownam go east uphill by the track called The Street, which runs southeast over Windy Law, Craik Moor and Green Knowe (415m) to the Border with England.

 OS Landranger 80 (Cheviot Hills & Kielder Water)

-This path was marked in the mid-nineteenth century by the Ordnance Survey as a drove road.
-While it was definitely used for that purpose, there are some clues that indicate its origins are a great deal older than its droving history.
-An at least medieval date is suggested as it follows an old parish boundary suggesting a medieval date.
-However, it also goes through a number of linear earthworks known as cross dykes; the purpose of these is unknown but is thought to have been a method of controlling traffic.
-These and the Hownam Rings Hill Fort that the path passes open up the possibility that the path is pre-medieval.
+There are some clues that indicate The Street's origins are likely a great deal older than its droving history.
+An at least medieval date is suggested as it follows an old parish boundary, that on the eastern side of Hownam parish.
+It also goes through a number of linear earthworks known as cross dykes; the purpose of these is unknown but is thought to have been a method of controlling traffic.
+These and the Hownam Rings hill fort that the path passes open up the possibility that the path is pre-medieval.
 Certainly, its ridge-following nature and its braiding in places are characteristic of very old routes.